Skippeh/ComponentFramework/README.md

 # ComponentFramework
-A component based framework for MonoGame.
+A component based framework for MonoGame inspired by Unity.

+##Will write more here soon™.